 Has this ever happened to you?
-You’ve set your FE exam date a few months from now, made a study plan, been studying very hard and doing practice problems, taking practice exams, but when the exam day is finally here, you went into the exam room and your mind went blank?
+You’ve set your FE exam test date a few months from now, made a study plan, been studying very hard and doing practice problems, taking practice exams, but when the exam day is finally here, you went into the exam room and your mind went blank?

 This is a typical sign of test anxiety and nerves and many students go through this.
 So how can you overcome that?
 Keep reading as I share with you 6 effective ways that helped me and many of my students overcome test anxiety.